 Fair warning: These sites are like going down the rabbit hole.
 It is very easy to lose hours (even days) looking at all the options and dreaming about your new place.

 In preparing this post, I spent hours just looking and dreaming – and we aren’t even in the market for a place.
 There are some amazing places available.

 1. Craigslist – Quito (Covers all of Ecuador)

 This strong classifieds site has one version for all of Ecuador.
 The Quito sub-domain covers the whole country.
 In the top right corner, you can choose from either English or Spanish.

 This is a good site for seeing the latest properties available.
 You can check new listings every day – and know that they are still available.
 Some real estate sites keep expired ads up just to have something to show.

-Along with the typical classifieds categories (community, services, for sale and jobs) there is a strong housing category.
+Along with the typical classified categories (community, services, for sale, and jobs), there is a strong housing category.
 Housing covers the following sub-categories:

 - apts / housing